bibbox/app-jupyter-datascience-notebook/README.md

 After the Installation open "http://localhost:8888.
 And enter the Jupyther Token ("vendetta" see docker-compose.yml)

-You can run the Demo.ipynb from the folder system.
-The folders contain the Python sources until the PyPi Package is complete.
+You can run the Demo.ipynb from within the demo folder.
+The other folders contain the Python sources until the PyPi Package is complete.

 If necessary change the ports in the environment file .env and the volume mounts in `docker-compose.yml`.